MahajanPreksha/Backend-Development/README.md

 ### Node.js
 - Any programming language needs an environment to execute.
 - Node.js is a run-time environment for JavaScript.
-- It is built on V8 engine.
+- It is built on top of V8 engine.

 ### JavaScript
 - JavaScript is a programming language used to build websites and web apps.